DPS0340/DPS0340/README.md

 Discord: 이지호#9999
 ```

-I'm always looking forward to task commission 😄 **Money Matters!** Mainly Android, Arduino, Web.

-also, I'm finding exciting open source which I can contribute.
+I'm finding exciting open source which I can contribute.
 Would you?

 ## Prefer IDE